- Fantastic Team

 - Published: March 11, 2020

 Your kettle is your friend – a friend without whom you cannot prepare the long-awaited cup of tea on a beautiful rainy afternoon.
 Yes, the day feels less grey with a cup of tea in hand and you can thank your kettle for that.
-However, like everything else, your kettle can get dirty.
-How does this happen and how to clean a kettle, so you don’t have to worry about the quality of your water?
+However, the more you use your kettle, the more limescale will build-up on the inside of it.

 This article is for you if you: